StackStorm/st2docs/docs/source/development/pack_testing.rst

      st2-run-pack-tests -c -p /data/packs/docker/

 The command will print out test coverage to ``stdout`` along with generating a coverage report in ``cover/index.html``.
-This can be opened with an modern browser.
+This can be opened with any modern browser.
 The directory ``cover`` will be created in the the current working directory when the command ``st2-run-pack-tests`` is invoked.